eForms Logo

 Nebraska power of attorney forms are mechanisms by which a person can legally allow someone to act on their behalf in certain situations.
-Power of attorney is commonly used in Nebraska to allow a person to handle and represent financial and medical matters.
-Although, a form can be assigned any type of legal power under State law.
-After signing under the requirements of the State, the form may be legally used.
+Power of attorney is commonly used in to appoint a representative for financial and medical matters.

 Durable Power of Attorney (Form DC-12) – Statutory form that allows an agent to handle financial activities on the principal’s behalf.
 Remains valid if the principal should become incapacitated.